BenVeghte/PrusaConnect-Webcam/README.md

 **Images not appearing in PrusaConnect**

 The most likely cause is that the computer you are running this on can't connect to your network.
-Check the log file, which can be found in with the name `{printer name from configuration file or script arguments}.log`.
+Check the log file, which can be found with the name `{printer name from configuration file or script arguments}.log` for example `Printer1.log`.

 `prusacam.py` will not exit out with an error if prusalink or prusaconnect requests get timed out as my Raspberry Pi occasionally randomly disconnects from the network and I didn't want to have to worry about restarting it every time there was a `requests.exceptions.ConnectTimeout` error.